Search Frampton Marsh

 Places to visit

 RSPB Frampton Marsh offers the opportunity to explore the wildlife of the Wash, brought closer to you through the creation of reedbed, freshwater scrapes, and wet grassland.
-Discover the joys of one of the largest areas of saltmarsh in the UK.

 Black is the new black